arknoid-0/My-webdev-journey/README.md

 ## 1. Button Hover Effect

 The first file uploaded on this github and contains the hover effect I created after learning transitions.

+## 2. Pricing Panel Project

+Created a basic pricing menu and implemented Flexbox which is responsive